Homeowner advice- Do you mow your lawn?

 How often do I sharpen my blade?

-We recommend monthly during growing season or at least 3 times per year.
-Dull blades are harmful to the grass and can cause the lawn to look brown.
+We recommend monthly during growing season.
+Atleast 3 times per year.
+Dull blades are harmful to the grass.
+In addition it can cause the lawn to look brown.

 Should I bag my clippings?

-You should not bag St Augustine grass unless directed by a fertilization technician.
+You should not bag St Augustine grass.
 If you have an excessive thatch issue or weed issue you may temporarily bag the clippings.
 This should be a short-term solution.
 These issues could be caused by overwatering or improper fertilization.

 Bagging clippings will take away important nutrients from the lawn.
 Leaving the clippings could reduce the required fertilizer by 25 percent.